Blog Post

 Here, the document.pdf file is in the same directory as the HTML file.

-It’s also possible to make the PDF document undownloadable by adding #toolbar=0 after the URL of your PDF document:
+It’s also possible to prevent the PDF document from being downloaded by the user by adding #toolbar=0 after the URL of your PDF document:

 <iframe